MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-security-key-on-premises.md

    - An Active Directory user who is a member of the Domain Admins group for a domain and a member of the Enterprise Admins group for a forest.
 Referred to as **$domainCred**.
    - A Microsoft Entra user who is a member of the Global Administrators role.
 Referred to as **$cloudCred**.

-- Users must have the following Entra ID attributes populated through Microsoft Entra Connect:
+- Users must have the following Microsoft Entra ID attributes populated through Microsoft Entra Connect:
    - onPremisesSamAccountName (accountName in Entra Connect)
    - onPremisesDomainName (domainFQDN in Entra Connect)
    - onPremisesSecurityIdentifier (objectSID in Entra Connect)